 Having finally obtained her passenger safety certificate, the CHINA SEA DISCOVERY was far from successful.
-She often had less that twenty passengers on board for her overnight gambling cruises from Hong Kong.
-It was said that many of the Hong Kong based gambling ships had their names changed quite regularly because of the superstitious nature of their gambling passengers!
+She often had less than twenty passengers on board for her overnight gambling cruises from Hong Kong.
+It was said that many Hong Kong based gambling ships had their names changes quite regularly because of the superstitious nature of their gambling passengers!

 By June 2001 the CHINA SEA DISCOVERY was laid up at Kaohsiung, Taiwan, while her owners tried to find a way of breaking into the lucrative Asian cruise market.
 One rumour circulating at this time had it that the ship would be chartered by the German travel organisation Phoenix Reisen, and sail in tandem with the ALBATROS (ex SYLVANIA).
-However, the managing director of Phoenix Reisen scotched this rumour and was quoted as saying "One ALBATROS is enough for us"!
+However, the managing director of Phoenix Reisen scotched this rumour and was quoted as saying: "One ALBATROS is quite enough for us!"